 Most also have comment sections, encouraging anonymous trolls fired up by the fiction they just read to bully and spew hatred towards me for things I’ve never said or done.
 But like attack dogs in training who’ve been given the command, they’re only savaging a non-human effigy.
 The false persona made up for clickbait stories does not exist and bears no resemblance to me.

 I’ve had at total of 14 surgical procedures performed in 9 operations since 1987.
 (And that was plenty – if you don’t think so, you try it!)
 My former Guinness Record was for Most Cosmetic Procedures, not most cosmetic surgery.
 They officially counted non-surgical treatments as “procedures” many years ago.
-These included facials, regular exfoliation, tooth whitening, permanent makeup, filler injections, Botox and various salon sessions – none of which are full-scale surgical operations by any stretch of the imagination.
+These included facials, regular exfoliation, tooth whitening, permanent makeup, injections and various salon sessions – none of which are full-scale surgical operations by any stretch of the imagination.
 Since then many, many others have had a lot more than me, for better or for worse

 On the contrary, I’ve always believed in minimal intervention for maximum results, for both myself and my private clients.
 This requires careful planning – knowing what will give the most improvement, what works and what doesn’t, then having everything done in the correct order.
 The fewer operations to achieve your goals, the better.
 Health first, always.

 Fake news and misleading information in the media and other platforms are directly responsible for a growing number of botched patients who act it.
 I know this for a fact because they come to me for help.